-Properly cured buds are not only more pleasant to smoke, they actually have a better blend of cannabinoids and are higher quality.
+Properly cured buds are not only more pleasant to smoke, they actually have a superior blend of cannabinoids and are higher quality.
 Strains and growing conditions are not the only factors that affect whether your weed becomes top shelf quality or not!
 As weed plants grow and mature, they undergo a process called biosynthesis.
 During biosynthesis, chemical compounds are transformed, such as when THCA is converted into THC.
 Proper drying and curing allows cannabis plants to continue this process after harvest, so when you take the time to cure your buds right, you will end up with more potent buds.

 Terpenes are a hot topic among cannabis growers these days.
 Terpenes are the aromatic compounds that give each marijuana strain its unique aroma and taste.
 Terpenes are highly volatile and evaporate at 70 degrees and above, so drying too quickly or with too much heat can greatly reduce the amount of terpenes, causing a less flavorful and less aromatic final product.

 As I mentioned above, fast-dried marijuana is much harsher to smoke than cannabis that has been properly cured.
 It can cause discomfort and a lot of coughing and throat burning when smoked.
 The reason for this is leftover minerals and sugars that are inside of the bud.
 Curing allows beneficial enzymes and bacteria to consume and break down excess minerals and sugars that are produced when chlorophyll decomposes.
 The absence of these minerals and sugars gives your buds a clean, fresh smoke that is not harsh or painful.

 Finally, proper curing allows you to store your bud for long periods of time.
 It is a big disappointment when you go through the process of growing and drying large quantities of weed, only to have it become ruined by mold or decomposition while in storage.
 Well dried and cured weed can be stored for up to two years without significant damage or degradation to the cannabinoids or terpenes.

 How To Cure Weed Step One: Harvest